TomasS666/JS-Bootcamp-Exercises/README.md

 # JS-Bootcamp-Exercises
-All exercises to be completed for PT Week 1.
+All exercises for the JS Bootcamp that I was able to make succesfully.